sts10/sts10.github.io/_posts/2017-11-18-trying-go-and-rust.markdown

 }
 ```

 At first I just wrote `func presentBoard(b []int) { ` figuring that'd be cool, but the Go compiler threw me an error: `cannot use board (type [9]int as type []int in argument...)`.
-My guess is that `[]int` is actually a Slice rather than an Array.
 It makes sense spelled out but it took me a bit.
+Risking a guess, I think `[]int` is actually a Slice rather than an Array.

 Plus this is way more lax than Rust, as we'll see.

 ### Function signatures were a bit unintuitive

 When declaring a function, we have to specify quite a bit.
-First, the functions name, obviously.
+First, the function's name, obviously.
 Next, in parenthesis is all of the inputs.
 Then finally, and strangely for a Rubyist, the outputs.
 Specifying the _types_ in not only the inputs, but the outputs, was different for me.
 A couple examples:

 This function takes two integers (type `int`) and an array of 9 integers.
 It outputs an array of 9 integers.
 ```go